-The AJF promotes media freedom worldwide and the right of journalists to report the news in freedom and safety.
+The AJF promotes media freedom and the right of journalists to report the news in freedom and safety.

 This includes working with Australian governments to ensure legislation supports media freedom, and campaigning in the Asia–Pacific region, wherever journalists are censored, threatened, imprisoned or killed.

 The AJF is incorporated as a public not-for-profit company limited by guarantee.
+The AJF was granted Deductible Gift Recipient (DGR) status as part of the Federal Budget 2020.

 The AJF is funded by donations from business and philanthropists on the expressed understanding that the funding is independent of the AJF’s activities.
 Funding is not sought or received from governments.